Columbus Truck Accident Lawyer

 The same goes for a truck driver involved in an Ohio crash, regardless of the driver’s state of residence.

-If you’re involved in a trucking accident in Ohio, you should be able to bring your claims in Ohio, even if the company and/or driver is based in a different state or if you reside in a different state.
+If you’re involved in a trucking accident in Ohio, you should be able to bring your claims to Ohio, even if the company and/or driver is based in a different state or if you reside in a different state.

 If you are involved in a trucking accident, you should call the police if you are able.
 The police or highway patrol will typically conduct an investigation and create an accident report with statements, diagrams, and/or photographs, which can help with your truck accident case.